 Lots of people care about virtue.
 But less attention has been paid to vice.
-In this class, we'll think critically about what it is to be a bad person.
+In this class, we'll think critically about what does it mean to be a bad person.
 Here are some things we'll think about:

 What is lying?
 How does it differ from merely saying something untrue?
 And why is it bad to lie?

 What is selfishness and why is it bad to be selfish?